uchicago-cs/student-resource-guide/_sources/teams.rst.txt

    If you are a CMSC 22000 student, please note that this part of the guide is written mostly for students in other classes who have not taken CMSC 22000 and may need help navigating how to work in pairs or in a team.
-While you may find some of the advice on this page useful, take into account that any guidance or instructions you receive in CMSC 22000 take precedence over what is on this page.
+While you may find some of the advice on this page useful, take into account that any guidance or instructions you receive in CMSC 22000 takes precedence over what is on this page.

 In some classes, you may need to work on projects in pairs or in teams.
 This is not a gratuitous